en_USEnglish

 Assessing your needs

 Before choose When choosing an IDE, it's important to assess your specific needs.
-This includes consideration of the programming language you'll be using, the platform you'll be working on, and the specific features you need.
+This includes consideration of programming language you'll be using, the platform you'll be working on, and the specific features you need.

 Consider the programming languages used